StamatisDeli/memory-game.github.io/README.md

 10. -Star rating.
     -Pass it to the modal
     DONE!
+25/03/18
 11. Media Queries for responsivenes
+    DONE!
+    - Some images for looks
+        DONE!
 11. Local storage for  leaderboard.
 Optional
+    Maybe later